 Operate in a sustainable way; improve efficiency and manage our tax cost but not at the expense of supporting our communities

 We seek to make contributions to society and our communities by paying the appropriate amount of tax due.
 To create a sustainable business, we aim to consider the tax impact of business transactions, so the tax outcome is consistent with the commercial and economic substance.
 We do look to benefit from government sponsored tax incentives and reliefs, but we do not enter into transactions with the sole purpose of achieving a tax advantage.
 In seeking to balance the creation of shareholder value with our wider stakeholder interests, we habitually adhere to the principles in our tax strategy and wider business vision.

 Where appropriate, we gather input from our external advisors to provide professional feedback to our internal team.

 Value added differentiation through a focus on strong and enduring relationships with our stakeholders including tax authorities

-Tax authorities are an important external stakeholder relationship we aim to approach in a transparent and cooperative manner.
+Tax authorities are an important external stakeholder and we aim to maintain our relationship with them in a transparent and cooperative manner.
 We interpret legislation using supporting guidance and, should any uncertainty arise, we seek to engage in a constructive and timely dialogue with tax authorities where appropriate.
 Furthermore, we may engage external advisors to provide professional feedback where there are areas of legislative uncertainty to help reduce the risk of disagreements with tax authorities.
 If any disputes were to arise, we would work co-operatively with tax authorities to try and achieve an early agreement and resolution.

 Our internal stakeholder relationships also are important to us and our people are essential to the successful delivery of our tax strategy.
 As mentioned above, people with responsibilities for tax are embedded within the wider business making real-time tax advice available to support business decisions.